WHAT IS "PROMISE?"

-"Promise” is a name used for the regular and systematic offering, an offering that is different from the freewill offering (see table below).
+"Promise” is a name used for the regular and systematic offering, an offering that is different from special offerings (see table below).
 But if it is regular and systematic, how often should it be given, and what system should it adopt?

 Regularity: According to the Bible, the regularity of giving should be determined by the regularity of receiving (Prov.
 3:9).
 As it may be considered the most basic, fundamental way of giving, any other kind of giving should be performed beyond it and in addition to it.

-System: The system is proportional to the income, or percentage-based (1 Cor.
-16:1; Deut.
+System: The system is proportional to the income, or percentage-based, as alluded to in 1 Cor.
+16:1 and Deut.
 16:17).
 It means that the amounts will be altered as the income is modified.
 Ellen G. White says: “In the Bible system of tithes and offerings the amounts paid by different persons will, of course, vary greatly, since they are proportioned to the income.”1

 Some principles about Promise: